 If you're reading this blog, then the chances are you may already be familiar with CBD.
 In the instance that you've happened upon this page by chance, then let us fill you in.
 CBD is a molecule known as a cannabinoid that is found in the family of cannabis plants, as well as other plants such as Echinacea.
 Classified as a food supplement and used to support wellbeing as well as the healthy functioning of organs, CBD is just one of over a hundred cannabinoids known to exist.
 Another cannabinoid that you may have heard of is THC, which is a distinctive psychoactive molecule responsible for the cannabis plant's illegal status in the UK.

-Thankfully National CBD Day takes place on Saturday, which means no work on Sunday for the majority of us.
-While CBD is perfectly safe to use, one known side effect is drowsiness.
-This is great in the instance that you need a good night's sleep, but be mindful not to consume more than is recommended should you have a particularly arduous task to perform the next morning.
+Whilst CBD is perfectly safe to use, one known side effect is drowsiness.
+This may be great in the instance that you need a good night's sleep, but be mindful not to consume more than is recommended should you have a particularly arduous task to perform the next morning.

-You may only feel the effects of CBD for a few hours; however, CBD will stay in your system for anything from two to five days, depending on a variety of factors.
+You may only feel the effects of CBD for a few hours; however, CBD will stay in your system for anything from two-to-five days, depending on a variety of factors.
 Your height, weight as well as the quantity and concentration of CBD you consume will play its part, but it will be the type of CBD you choose to use that you should be particularly mindful of.
-If you use VSAVI's High-Grade Hemp Extract CBD Oil or CBD Vape Oil, then the only ingredients you will be consuming are CBD, the 0.2% quantity of THC, and a base liquid such as olive oil for sublingual drops and VG/PG e-liquid for vape oil.

 However, you choose to celebrate National CBD Day this year, ensure you're fully stocked with all your favourite CBD essentials and throw out a #NationalCBDDay hashtag to join in the fun.